Costa Rica national football team: 2002 World Cup

-The Ticos played first in qualification for the 2002 World Cup held in South Korea and Japan.
+After failing to qualify for the 1994 and 1998 editions of the World Cup, the Ticos placed first in qualification for the 2002 World Cup held in South Korea and Japan.
 During the qualifiers, Costa Rica were coached by Brazilian Gílson Nunes, and then by the naturalised Brazilian, Alexandre Guimarães.
 The first qualifying group stage began with an unexpected 2–1 defeat to Barbados.
 After this humiliation, Costa Rica beat the United States 2–1 at the Ricardo Saprissa Stadium, with goals from Rolando Fonseca and Hernán Medford.
 They then beat Guatemala 2–1 in the Estadio Alejandro Morera Soto, with two goals from Paulo Wanchope and Barbados 3–0 at the Ricardo Saprissa, with goals from Jafet Soto, Fonseca and Medford.
 A draw against the United States and a 2–1 defeat to Guatemala forced Costa Rica into a play-off against Guatemala in Miami.
 Costa Rica won 5–2 with two goals from Fonseca and one each from Wanchope, Reynaldo Parks and Jafeth Soto.

 Costa Rica displayed fine attacking form during the final qualifying round, beginning with a 2–2 draw against Honduras at the Ricardo Saprissa, with goals from Fonseca and Rodrigo Cordero, and a 3–0 defeat of Trinidad and Tobago at the Morera Soto.
 Their only loss in this round came when the United States beat them 1–0.
 Costa Rica bounced back with a 2–1 win against Mexico in Mexico City, a match known as the Aztecazo, with goals from Fonseca and Medford.
 Further wins over Jamaica, Honduras and Trinidad and Tobago took Costa Rica to the brink of qualification, which they sealed with an emotional 2–0 win against the United States in the Saprissa, with a brace from Fonseca.

 In the finals, Costa Rica were drawn into Group C with Brazil, China, and Turkey.
 Their campaign started in Gwangju, where the Ticos beat China 2–0.
 In their second game against Turkey in Incheon, Winston Parks scored an 86th-minute goal to earn a 1–1 draw.
 Against Brazil, Costa Rica fought back from 3–0 down to 3–2 early in the second half, only to concede two further goals and lose 5–2.
 With Turkey beating China 3–0, Costa Rica finished behind Turkey on goal difference and were eliminated.